googlefonts/googlefonts.github.io/gf-guide/statics.md

 ## Supported Styles

 Google’s static fonts API supports up to 18 styles in one family: up to 9 weights (Thin–Black), + their matching Italics.
-The table below lists each style’s specific name tables and bit settings.
+The table below lists each style’s specific name table entries and bit settings.

 `fontmake` doesn’t produce Mac names entries any more.
 If you must add the name for platform 1 (Mac), make sure they are the same as the one in Platform 3 (Windows).